-In an emergency shutdown, the control rods are inserted into the reactor stopping the fission reaction, consequently reducing its thermal power to the decay heat, continuously decreasing over time.
+In an emergency shut-down, the control rods are inserted into the reactor stopping the fission reaction, consequently reducing its thermal power to the decay heat, continuously decreasing over time.

 The reactor becomes subcritical, and the reaction cannot restart under these conditions.
-The amount of decay heat directly following a shutdown still is around 6.5% of the previous core power.
+The amount of decay heat directly following a shutdown still is around 6.5 percent of the previous core power.
 For a power plant block of 1300 MW electrical output the reactor produces around 4000 MW of heat at full output.
-Initial decay can be 260 MW (6.5% of 4000 MW).
-The decay heat decreases to 1.5% after 1 h, down to 0.5% another 23 h later and 0.2% after one week, around 8 MW [1].
-This heat needs to be constantly removed during the initial hours after the shutdown by a flow of cooling water powered by pumps.
+Initial decay can be 260 MW (6.5 percent of 4000 MW).
+The decay heat decreases to 1.5 percent after one hour, down to 0.5 percent another 23 hours later and 0.2 percent after one week, around 8 MW.
+(1) This heat needs to be constantly removed during the initial hours after the shutdown by a flow of cooling water powered by pumps.